Skip to main content

 Onboard the Data-Plane Gateway

-The data plane's connection parameters and mTLS certificate are issued centrally by the console (a single source of truth) — do not copy them by hand.
+The console issues the data plane's connection parameters and mTLS certificate centrally.
+Do not copy them by hand.

 2. The console generates a deployment script with the group's certificate and the control-plane address embedded.

-The console's Add Instance currently generates Docker / Docker Compose / Helm scripts; it does not yet emit a native RPM script.
-For an RPM-installed gateway, follow Deploy an RPM Data Plane Using the Dashboard's Docker Script to apply those same connection parameters to /usr/local/apisix/conf/config.yaml, then systemctl restart api7-gateway.
-The DP host must be able to reach the CP host's 7943.
+The console's Add Instance currently generates Docker, Docker Compose, and Helm scripts; it does not yet emit a native RPM script.
+For an RPM-installed gateway, follow Deploy an RPM Data Plane from a Docker Script to apply those same connection parameters to /usr/local/apisix/conf/config.yaml, then restart the gateway service:

 # DP host